 Name: Mrs Alina Arnold

-Address and/or Ro Association: esidents
+Address and/or Re Association:

 Received: 15 th June 2017

-I am objecting to the opening hours of the premises as a closing time after 10pm will make impossible for the residents to be able to sleep and to have night rest.
-All our windows are single glazed and even closed do not provide any protection from the noise from outside as our windows are only few feet away from the ground level.
-It is unacceptable for the residents to have to wait till the closing time of the premises to go to sleep.
+make impossible fo windows are single noise from outside r the residents to be glazed and even clos as our windows are o e premises as a closing time after 10pm will able to sleep and to have night rest.
+All our sed do not provide any protection from the only few feet away from the ground level.
+It is o wait till the closing time of the premises to go

 Name: D H Owen

-Address and/or Residents Association:
+Address and/or Ro Association:

 Received: 14 th June 2017

-With regard to this application 17/05364/LIPN, I am aware that understandable concerns have been raised.
-As a local resident of over 20 years standing, I should strongly welcome provision for late night refreshment, music and sale of alcohol subject to appropriate, proportionate safeguards.
-This contributes to the vibrancy and colour of the area which is one of its attractions.
-In my personal experience I have benefited and never been subject to nuisance (e.g. as regards noise, smells or anti-social behaviour) as a result of such activities conducted at the ground level of the building in the past.
+concerns have been strongly welcome p to appropriate, prop of the area which is and never been sub n raised.
+As a local r rovision for late night portionate safeguards one of its attractions pject to nuisance (e.g LIPN, I am aware that understandable esident of over 20 years standing, I should refreshment, music and sale of alcohol subject This contributes to the vibrancy and colour In my personal experience I have benefited as regards noise, smells or anti-social conducted at the ground level of the building in

+3. Policy & Guidance

-The following policies w apply: ithin the City Of Westminster Statement of Licensing Policy Policy CIP1 applies (i) It is the Licensing Authoritys policy to refuse applications in the Cumulative Impact Areas for: pubs and bars, fast food premises, and premises offering facilities for music and dancing; other than applications to vary hours within the Core Hours under Policy HRS1. (ii) Applications for other licensable activities in the Cumulative Impact Areas will be subject to other policies, and must Impact Areas will be subject to other policies, and must demonstrate that they will not add to cumulative impact in the Cumulative Impact Areas.
+The following policies within the City Of Westminster Statement of Licensing Policy apply:

+Policy CIP1 applies (i) It is the Licensing Authoritys policy to refuse applications in the Cumulative Impact Areas for: pubs and bars, fast food premises, and premises offering facilities for music and dancing; other than applications to vary hours within the Core Hours under Policy HRS1. (ii) Applications for other licensable activities in the Cumulative Impact Areas will be subject to other policies, and must demonstrate that they will not add to cumulative impact in the Cumulative Impact Areas.
 Policy HRS1 applies: (i) Applications for hours within the core hours set out below in this policy will generally be granted, subject to not being contrary to other policies in the Statement of Licensing Policy. (ii) Applications for hours outside the core hours set out below in this policy will be considered on their merits, subject to other relevant policies.
 Policy FFP2 applies: It is the Licensing Authoritys policy to refuse applications in the Cumulative Impact Areas, other than applications to vary hours within the Core Hours under Policy HRS1.